 Also, while we are already using rosemary to add fragrance to the steak, you can also make a gravy to give the steak even more flavor.
 Indeed, our savory gravy made from beef broth will definitely give greater depth to this simple steak.

-Besides this eye of round steak recipe, there are other steak recipes that can help you achieve an elegant dish to impress your date on your fancy dinner for two.
+Besides this eye of round steak, there are other round steak recipes that can help you achieve an elegant dish to impress your date on your fancy dinner for two.
 All it takes is practice and a huge appetite.
-If you wish to try a challenging dish, we also have Teriyaki Mushroom and Steak recipe.
+If you wish to try a challenging dish, try our Rosemary Ribeye Steak recipe.
 There’s no need to be intimidated.
 This round eye steak recipe is a great stepping to stone.
 So, let’s start cooking some steak!

 Eye of Round Steak Recipe Video